xanderlent/intel-npu-highlevel-rpms/README.md

     - python-safetensors (backported from rawhide)
 - python-datasets (review in [rhbz#2388144](https://bugzilla.redhat.com/show_bug.cgi?id=2388144))
 - python-evaluate
   - python-transformers (see above)
+- python-optimum
+  - python-accelerate (see above)
+  - python-datasets (see above)
+  - python-transformers (see above)

 ### Backporting OpenVINO from Fedora 42